top of page

 DSC00021.JPG

-Curt Canfield
+Curt A. Canfield

 Curt grew up in a small town in Pennsylvania, where he acquired most of his beliefs as a Cub Scout, Boy Scout, and a Church Youth Group Leader.
 After graduating from high school, he enlisted in the Marine Corps during the Vietnam conflict.
 During his three-year enlistment, he earned two meritorious promotions, traversed most of Southeast Asia and lost most of those beliefs.